how to seal concrete floor with pva

-How To Seal Concrete Floor with PVA in 4 Easy Steps (DIY Guide)
+How To Seal A Concrete Floor With PVA In 4 Easy Steps (DIY Guide)

 I once helped a friend convert a garage into a guest room.
-The first thing we had to do was remove all the oil and grease spilt over the years.
-We also had to remove all the paint splashes from the countless tins of paint stirred and mixed there.
+Our first job was removing all the oil, grease and paint spilt over the years.
+This was backbreaking work that took several hours to complete.

-One of the best products for sealing a concrete floor is PVA.
+The best product for sealing a concrete floor is PVA.

 What is PVA?